pingcap/docs/develop/dev-guide-schema-design-overview.md

 ---
-title: Overview
+title: TiDB Database Schema Design Overview
-summary: Overview of TiDB database schema design.
+summary: Learn the the basics on TiDB database schema design
 ---

-# TiDB database schema design overview
+# TiDB Database Schema Design Overview

-This document provides an overview of database schema design in TiDB.
-In the subsequent documents, [Bookshop](/develop/dev-guide-bookshop-schema-design.md) is taken as an example to show you how to design a database and use the database for data read and write operations.
+This document provides the basics on TiDB database schema design, including the objects used in database schema design, access control, database schema changes, and object limitations.

-## About terms used in the database schema design
+In the subsequent documents, [Bookshop](/develop/dev-guide-bookshop-schema-design.md) will be taken as an example to show you how to design a database and perform data read and write operations in a database.

-To avoid confusion with the general term, Here is a brief agreement on the term used in the database schema design documentation section:
+## Objects used in database schema design

-To avoid confusion with the generic term [Database](https://en.wikipedia.org/wiki/Database), we will refer to the logical object as **Database**, TiDB will still use the **TiDB**, and the deployed instances of TiDB will be referred to as **Cluster**.
+To distinguish with some general terms, here is a brief agreement on the terms used in TiDB database schema design:

-Because TiDB uses a MySQL-compatible syntax, under this syntax, **Schema** represents a [generic term definition only](https://en.wiktionary.org/wiki/schema), and there is no **logical object definition**, that can be found in this [official document](https://dev.mysql.com/doc/refman/8.0/en/create-database.html).
+- To avoid confusion with the generic term [Database](https://en.wikipedia.org/wiki/Database), **Database** in this document is referred to as the logical object, TiDB is still referred to as **TiDB**, and the deployed instances of TiDB is referred to as **Cluster**.

-Please note this difference if you are migrating from other databases that have Schema logical objects (e.g. [PostgreSQL](https://www.postgresql.org/docs/current/ddl-schemas.html), [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/21/tdddg/creating-managing-schema-objects.html), [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-database-schema?view=sql-server-ver15), etc.).
+- Because TiDB uses a MySQL-compatible syntax, under this syntax, **Schema** represents a [generic term definition only](https://en.wiktionary.org/wiki/schema), and there is no **logical object definition** according to [MySQL document](https://dev.mysql.com/doc-/refman/8.0/en/create-database.html).
+Make sure that you note this difference if you are migrating from other databases that have schema logical objects (for example, [PostgreSQL](https://www.postgresql.org/docs/current/ddl-schemas.html), [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/21/tdddg/creating-managing-schema-objects.html), and [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-database-schema?view=sql-server-ver15)).

-## Database
+### Database

-Database in the TiDB can be thought of as a collection of objects such as tables and indexes.
+Database in the TiDB is a collection of objects such as tables and indexes.

-TiDB clusters contain a database named `test`.
-However, we recommend that you create your own database instead of using the `test` database.
+Each TiDB cluster comes with a default database named `test`.
+However, it is recommended that you create your own database instead of using the `test` database.

-## Table
+### Table

-A Table in the TiDB is subordinate to a [Database](#database).
+A table is a collection of related data in a [Database](#database).

-A table contains **rows**.
-Each value in each row of data belongs to a specific **column**.
+Each table consists of **rows** and **columns**.
+Each value in a row belongs to a specific **column**.
 Each column allows only a single data type.
-Columns can be further qualified by adding [constraints](/constraints.md).
-You can also add [generated columns (experimental feature)](/generated-columns.md) for calculations.
+To further qualify the columns, you can add some [constraints](/constraints.md).
+To accelerate calculations, you can add [generated columns (experimental feature)](/generated-columns.md).

-## Index
+### Index

 An index is a copy of selected columns in a table.
 You can create an index using one or more columns of a [table](#table).
 With indexes, TiDB can quickly locate data without having to search every row in a table every time, which greatly improves your query performance.